 The subject matter, if the entire painting were to be made up of tiny pebbles for example this would cost more than a painting with a large sky and small strip of pebbles.

 The degree of complexity together with the applied skills and experience required.

 The size of the piece.

 A commission is the best way to get a painting that will meet your needs.
 A story that resonates with you can be incorporated into the painting and specific colour, size, and feel can be accommodated (but must be in keeping with my style of work).
-Please view a sample of the commission process here.
+Please view a sample of the commission process.

 In order to complete a commission, the following steps need to be taken:

 1. We discuss the details of the painting required, ie: size, concept and image specifics.
 You can visit my studio in Nelson or we can go over composition and other image details via email.
 Details of delivery date, costs etc, are also covered.

 Be assured that this is not a scary process and the above steps are designed to manage expectations and avoid any unpleasant surprises.
 I have completed many commissions locally, nationally and for international clients.
-My waiting list is usually up to 2-3 months.

 Please note the wait time is about 24-36 months.